AshwaniShar/solve_the_sudoku/README.md

 6 9 2 3 5 1 8 7 4
 7 4 5 2 8 6 3 1 9
 Explanation:
-There exists a valid Sudoku for the input grid, which is shown in output.
+There exists a valid Sudoku for the input grid, which is shown in the output.